rugbyprof/4553-Spatial-DS/Assignments/P05/README.md

 ### Overview

 - Using `FastApi` as a library, write a backend api that can be used to assist your game into becoming a reality.
+- Starter code can be found here: [Lectures/09_ApiHelp](../../Lectures/09_ApiHelp/README.md)

+### Api
 - Create routes that do the following:
   - Gets a single polygon from the countries geojson data, the polygon that best represents the countries border.
   - Get a list of country names that could be used to display to a user.